 • Enterprise IT/AV

-USB 3 Video Capture Cards are the Future of High-Quality Video Recording
+USB Video Capture Devices Are The Future Of High-Quality Video Recording

 Earlier this year, Moore’s Law turned 50.
-For the last half-century, the observations and predictions of Gordon Moore have continued to revolutionize computing devices, making them dramatically faster, cheaper and smaller every few years.
-Although the law is most often invoked in reference to the laptops, tablets, and smartphones we use on a daily basis, it’s also had a transformative effect on the AV tech we use to capture and live stream video.
+For the last half-century, Gordon Moore’s observations and predictions have continued to revolutionize computing devices, making them dramatically faster, cheaper, and smaller every few years.
+Although the law is most often invoked in reference to the laptops, tablets, and smartphones we use daily, it’s also had a transformative effect on the AV tech we use to capture and live stream video.

 In just the past few years, the capabilities of video capture devices have grown substantially while being packed into increasingly smaller form factors.
 Webcams like the Logitech c930e can live stream crystal clear 1080p video at up to 30 frames per second from even low-end laptops.
 The iPhone 6 camera is a modern marvel in video capture technology, with the ability to reliably record 1080p video at up to 60fps with high-quality image stabilization.

 Most importantly, because these devices output to the USB 3.0 standard, they do something that PCI cards and dedicated appliances can’t.
-They enable Windows and Mac laptops to act as the video capture station.
-The result is a completely portable multimedia recording and live streaming solution built on inexpensive, commodity hardware.
+They enable Windows and Mac laptops to act as video capture stations.
+The result is a completely portable multimedia recording and live-streaming solution built on inexpensive, commodity hardware.

 Benefits